In order to be considered for NEWGEN support applicants should meet the following criteria:

 - Applicants will be informed if they have been shortlisted.

-- Applicants on the shortlist will then be invited to be interviewed by the judging panel.
-Interviews are scheduled to take place April 2022 (dates subject to change).
+- Shortlisted applicants will be invited to interviews with the judging panel.
+Interviews are scheduled to take place April 2023 (dates subject to change).

-- There will be three judging panels, two focused on Ready to Wear (womenswear and menswear) led by Sarah Mower MBE, the third focused on Accessories, led by Stephen Jones OBE and Stephen Webster MBE.
+- There will be three judging panels, two focused on RTW (womenswear and menswear) led by Sarah Mower MBE, the third focused on Accessories, led by Stephen Jones OBE and Stephen Webster MBE.

 - The judging panels are there in an advisory capacity; the BFC reserves the right to make the final decision.